CACI-IMG/ForecasterDocs/user-guide/Getting-started/Getting-started.md

 To find information about Forecaster Solutions click on the link below:
 {% page-ref page="Solution.md" %}

-To find information about Forecaster Projects click on the link below:
+For information about Forecaster Projects click on the link below:
 {% page-ref page="Projects.md" %}